soberwp/models/README.md

 ## Models

-The `.json` data structure follows a similar data structure to WordPress taxonomies and post types arrays, so if an config option is missing from the examples below, follow the developers reference and place within `"config": {}`
+The JSON data structure follows a similar data structure to WordPress taxonomies and post types arrays, so if an config option is missing from the examples below, follow the developers reference and place within `"config": {}`

 If values are not specified, defaults are the same as WordPress defaults.